rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 200 px
     :align: center

-    *Figure* 14a: Hasse diagram of the transitive orientation of the permutation graph
+    *Hasse diagram of the transitive orientation of the permutation graph*

 The dual of a permutation graph is *again* a permutation graph and as such also transitively orientable.
 Now, a given graph *g* is a permutation graph **if and only if** both *g* **and** *gd = -g* are *transitively orientable*.